What the River Remembers

 Measured in Brushstrokes

 I kept reading, but the watercolor wouldn’t let me go.
-The memory of its image—still, heavy, unavoidable—wouldn’t let go.
-Sargent’s prose was spare almost to a fault, but the painting lent the whole document a pulse.
-It said: this isn’t nostalgia.
-This is evidence.
+Its image—still, heavy, unavoidable—held fast.
+Sargent’s prose is spare, almost to a fault, but the painting gives the document a pulse.
+It insists: this isn’t nostalgia.
+It’s evidence.

 Evidence of a river that sustained more than one way of living.
 Evidence of fish that learned both routes.